CAELESTIS-Project-EU/RVEtool/README.md

 Each folder contains a `main.py` file with the corresponding user inputs.
 Right now the user has to run the `main.py` for each `RVE_xxx` module.

 ## Output models
 The RVE model generated here referred to as `jobName` is stored in the `output` folder.
 This folder is generated automatically if no exists.
 The user can define the number of load case scenarios for the RVE `jobName`.
-The available load cases are the following:
+The current load cases are derived from transversally isotropic materials and they are the following:
 - Longitudinal tension (11 component)
 - Transverse tension (22 componenent)
 - In-plane shear (12 component)
-- Transverse shear (23 compomnent)
+- Out-of-plane shear (23 compomnent)

 The directory tree for the output folder is the following:
 ```bash